 Turn Off Notifications on Your Phone

 This has seriously been a game changer for me.
+This is one of the best ways for bloggers to unplug and recharge.
 Not only has it reduced stress, it reduces me spending all day on social media.
 It’s important to keep up with your followers as a blogger, but it’s so easy to get sucked into being stuck on social media for hours.

 It may be easier to schedule times throughout the day to pop up on social media than to constantly be attached.
 Being constantly available to other people can be draining and isn’t good for your own well-being.
 It’s okay to not be constantly on.

 If you can’t quite give up all notifications, try turning them off for an hour or put your phone on ‘do not disturb’ so you aren’t tempted to answer notifications as they arise.
 It’s okay to give yourself a break!

 I know, it seems impossible to leave your blog for one day.
 But, realistically, would you work for a company 24/7?
 You are definitely allowed rest days, and you definitely deserve to take time off.
 Taking 1-2 days a week off and giving yourself a break may be necessary to ensure you’re getting the rest you need.

 It can be hard to conceptualize, but realistically you do need a day off.
 If you’re scheduling and regularly posting this likely won’t affect your traffic/engagement rates on social media.
 You’re a human and human beings cannot run for 24/7 without running out of gas.
 You will likely come back from your day off refreshed, recharged and even more inspired to create the best content you can.

 Are you managing multiple communities through Facebook, Instagram and Pinterest?
 Are you an admin/creator of blogger community groups on top of your own social medias?
 Often bloggers are apart of several other communities, and sometimes it can be a lot to take on.
 Would you be willing to considering sharing the tasks among friends/ask for help?